Brand Tricks

 Factory Audit

-social auditing industries have developed into an opaque system primarily used to deflect responsibility.
+Social auditing industries have developed into an opaque system primarily used to deflect responsibility.
 Auditors, working on short schedules with inadequate checklists have no incentives to look for root causes or meaningful remediation measures.
 Social audit firms profited at the expense of the workers who they should be protecting.
 Problems in the auditing business reflect only by conducting root-cause analyses of the purchasing practices.

 Fast Fashion